Oberleutnant zur See (Crew XII/39)

 |U-618||16 Apr 1944||14 Aug 1944 (+)||4 patrols (13 days)|

 Erich Faust joined the Kriegsmarine in 1939.
-He went through U-boat and officer training from Dec 1939 to May 1942.
-From May to Aug 1942 he was assigned as a supernumerary Watch Officer (WO) on the U-412 (Kptlt.
-Walther Jahrmärker) during which time the boat undergoing training in the Baltic (Busch & Röll, 1999).
+Following standard U-boat and officer training from Dec 1939 to May 1942, he was assigned as supernumerary Watch Officer (WO) to U-412 until August 1942, during that boat's working up exercises in the Baltic (Busch & Röll, 1999).

-U-618 was sunk in the Bay of Biscay west of St. Nazaire, in position 47.22N, 04.39W, by depth charges from the British frigates HMS Duckworth and HMS Essington, and by depth charges from a British Liberator aircraft (Sqdn.
+Erich Faust died when U-618 was sunk in the Bay of Biscay by depth charges from the British frigates HMS Duckworth, HMS Essington and a British B-24 Liberator (Sqdn.
 53/G).
 61 dead (all hands lost) (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.